hummans/multi-room-audio/README.md

      arecord --device=plughw:1,0 --format S16_LE -c2 -r48000 /tmp/snapfifo

+This command gets a buffer overflow from time to time.
+As a workaround I wrote this script:

+     #!/bin/bash
+     while [ true ] ; do
+       arecord --device=plughw:1,0 --format S16_LE -c2 -r48000 /tmp/snapfifo
+       sleep 1
+     done

 ### Conclusion
 It worked!
 But the network became heavily loaded and sometimes nearly unusable.